SolidWallOfCode/txn_box/doc/future.en.rst

 whatever
    Always match.
 As implied by the name this is useful only after other comparison operators, to serve as a "match all" or cleanup for transactions that did not match any of the previous cases.

-not
-   This is not a direct comparison, it must have as its value another comparison.
-The overall result is the opposite of the contained comparison.

 Directives
 **********